Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: The Segment Routing (SR) architecture

-For the IPv6 dataplane, the process of advertising the IGP-prefix, IGP-node and IGP-anycast segments is simplified thanks to the use of IPv6 addresses as SIDs.
-In particular, there is no need to extend the IGP routing protocols to distribute these segment types, represented as IPv6 prefixes that are natively distributed by the routing protocols.
-Also the definition of a Segment Routing Global Block as in the SR-MPLS is not needed and the operations related to Global Segments can rely on IPv6 addresses that are globally routable in the SR domain.
-This means that the Control Plane for SRv6 can use the regular IGP routing protocols (OSPF, ISIS) to support the basic operations, while extensions are still needed (\cite{bashandy-isis-srv6-extensions} \cite{li-ospf-ospfv3-srv6-extensions}) to distribute IGP-Adjacency segments and other SR configuration information.
+For the IPv6 data plane, the process of advertising the IGP-prefix, IGP-node and IGP-anycast segments is simplified thanks to the use of IPv6 addresses as SIDs.
+In particular, there is no need to extend the IGP routing protocols to distribute these segment types, as they are natively distributed by the routing protocols.
+Also the definition of a Segment Routing Global Block as in the SR-MPLS is not needed, and the operations related to Global Segments can rely on IPv6 addresses that are globally routable in the SR domain.
+This means that the Control Plane for SRv6 can use the regular IGP routing protocols (OSPF, ISIS) to support the basic operations, while extensions are still needed (\cite{id-isis-srv6-extensions} \cite{li-ospf-ospfv3-srv6-extensions}) to distribute IGP-Adjacency segments and other SR configuration information.

+The definition of the control plane for Segment Routing has started from the SR-MPLS data plane and then the SRv6 data plane has inherited most of the functionality, which has been adapted to the new data plane.
+We observe that an original design goal of the control plane for Segment Routing has been to support the fully distributed approach, in which routers are capable of taking autonomous decisions.
+This allows the same functionality of a traditional MPLS network to be offered, which does not need a centralized SDN controller for its operations.
+On the other hand, we observe now a trend to focus on an hybrid approach in which distributed routing protocols coexist with an SR controller.
+This hybrid approach is aligned with the vision of Software Defined Networking, which aims to remove complexity from the devices and to centralize control plane function in SDN controllers.

+In light of this, the Segment Routing architecture can be deployed by seeking the right balance between distributed and centralized control.
+The distributed control is used by the routers to exchange reachability information and evaluate the shortest paths in a traditional way; with no need to interact with the centralized controller.
+We observe that this is the best approach to provide connectivity in Wide Area Networks in which the control connections between the nodes and the SDN controllers are affected by non-negligible latency and failure probability.
+Segment Routing can be still used for Fast Reroute by pre-configuring SR policies that provide alternate paths in case of link or node failures, and these are automatically activated by the node when the failure happens.